kathleenhosang/az-ocp/README.md

 Azure private DNS may use DNS forwarding to forward records to an enterprise DNS server.
 This is the recommended approach.

 It is possible to install using the Azure Private DNS, manually migrate all records to the enterprise DNS, then replace the load balancer IP to point to the enterprise DNS IP.
-This is not the recommended approach, but if a client would like to do this, they may do with their networking team taking lead.
+This is not the recommended approach, but if a client would like to do this, they may do so with their networking team taking lead, with the understanding that this is not an approach IBM or Red Hat is able to support.

 ## Azure Container Registry